This post may contain affiliate links.

 Store in the fridge for up to 4 days.

 Use fresh chia seeds.
 I sometimes hear from people that their chia seeds won’t swell when they add liquid.
-This may possibly be because of the brand of chia seeds, or because the chia seeds are stale.
-If you find this is the case you may need to buy some fresh chia seeds!
+This may possibly be because the seeds are stale.

 Nutrition